 If your watch has been subject to water damage, it is possible that the water has affected an internal mechanism of the timepiece.
 Fix: 1.
 Ensure the watch is in a dry location 2.
 With a soft cloth, dry water on the exterior part of the watch 3.
 Once you have minimised the moisture on the watch, open the back cover and check to see if any water is present.
 Be sure not to disturb any of the mechanics as they are delicate and can become dislodged if too much pressure is applied 4.
 Leave the watch to dry in a warm room for about 24 hours.

 How much a watch repair cost will be is dependent on the fault, damage or need.
-We change the battery on our watches free of charge within the first 6 months of the purchase as per the terms of the guarantee.
-This can be done both in one of our local stores and in our Head Office in Nottingham.
-If, however, the watch has to be sent to the manufacturer for further inspection, there may be a cost involved for the watch repair, dependent on the issue.
+If you have sent the watch for further inspection at the manufacturer, there may be a cost involved for the watch repair, dependent on the issue.
 First they will have to determine whether the damage is a manufacturer's fault and therefore covered under the guarantee, and if it is not, they will then work out if there will be a charge and how much it will cost.
-No work will be undertaken without customer consent, and all repairs and costs will be communicated to the customer for approval.
-If you're looking to get your watch repaired, simply call us on 0115 9400 500, or get in touch with us via the contact form on the contact us page.
-Once we have received your enquiry, we will get back to you as soon as possible.
+No work will be undertaken without customer consent, and all repairs and costs will be communicated to the customer for approval by the manufactuer.

 We know just how important presentation is, which is why we ensure all our jewellery and watches come luxuriously presented in the relevant packaging when dispatched.
 However why not make that sentimental gift even more special by adding the gift bag option to your order at the checkout stage.
 You can do this by clicking the ‘gift options’ drop down when you are in your basket.
 From there you can select from a small ring gift box or you can select the large gift bag that is all black and 25x25cm with black tissue paper and a star gift tag.
 Please be aware that if the item you have ordered comes presented in a larger box and you have selected the small gift box option we will automatically upgrade to the large gift bag which will be included within the parcel as shown in the images below.